All Episodes

 The defense is saying this, by the way.

-Luke in Lexington, you're uh you're next.
+Luke in Lexington, you're next.

-Welcome to the EIB network, sir.
+Welcome to the EIB Network, sir.

 Hello.

-Hey, Rush, Mega Diddle from Lexington, Kentucky.
+Hey, Rush, Mega Didos from Lexington, Kentucky.

-I I always knew that you dealt with hot topics, but not enough to catch something on fire.
+I always knew that you dealt with hot topics, but not enough to catch something on fire.

-Yeah, well, I just want you I tried to blow it out too, and that did not work.
+Yeah, well, I just want you, I tried to blow it out, too, and that did not work.

 Yeah.

-Yeah, I love that I love it.
+Yeah, I love that.

-Uh, you know, there's so many of them that I grew up listening to, and I don't remember them all, but I do love that one.
+You know, there's so many of them that I grew up listening to, and I don't remember them all, but I do love that one.

 That's true.

-Uh and I you know the the at the time that I encountered and learned about Manheim Steamroller was in the nineteen eighties when I was in uh in Sacramento, and uh there was uh just a uh tremendous sentimental attachment to it.
+And I, you know, at the time that I encountered and learned about Mannheim Steamroller was in the 1980s when I was in Sacramento.

-I I know I was I was um well I don't want to get I I was traveling at 35,000 feet on a crystal clear night on a trip to California from New York, uh and I knew my father was dying, and this music connected me with God.
+I know I was, well, I don't want to get, I was traveling 35,000 feet on a crystal clear night on a trip to California from New York, and I knew my father was dying.

-Back in a second.
+Back in a sec.

 Okay, have some more details now.